 Hundreds of organizations each year look to make the switch to a SharePoint alternative.
 The most common reasons I hear for choosing a SharePoint alternative include:

 SharePoint is a platform utilized to build out an intranet.
 This means that, although there are huge time and resources dedicated to doing so, it’s a fully-customized solution.
-With out-of-the-box intranet software, the features and functionality have been pre-built out for you.
+On the other hand, with out-of-the-box intranet software, the features and functionality have been pre-built for you.
 While it is still very flexible in configuration and design, changes are made through the front-end.
-For this reason, you’ll want to learn how the site is configured and how changes are made.
-This is easy through Admin Training sessions, unlimited phone/email support, a 24/7 accessible knowledgeable and of course – an intuitive product!
+For this reason, you’ll want to learn how the site is configured and how changes are made relatively quickly.
+This is easy through admin training sessions, unlimited phone/email support, a 24/7 accessible knowledge base, and of course – an intuitive product!

 A new intranet is a great chance to clean things up.
-Good thing you now have a clean site layout and Team Site admins to help you transfer content over.
-Assigning each Admin their area of the intranet, and giving them ownership to decide which content is migrated, leads to a more seamless process.
+Good thing you now have a clean site layout and team site admins to help you transfer content over.
+Assigning each admin their area of the intranet, and giving them ownership to decide which content is migrated, leads to a more seamless process.
 Some organizations prefer to form a small group and discuss it together.
-This can work too – however, the actual migration is spread out making the job much smaller.
+This can work too!

-Many out-of-the-box solutions have tools to help the transition to a new product easier.
+Many out-of-the-box SharePoint alternative solutions have tools to help the transition to a new product easier.
 These include features such as Active Directory Sync for both Logins and Employee Profiles, a Simple HTML Editor which keeps the formatting of pasted content, Drag-N-Drop for File Uploads, and even a CSV import tool to transfer over document meta-data.
 Explore what automation tools are available with your chosen solution.

 Given that one of the main pains of SharePoint is that “no one uses it” – strong intranet analytics is important in justifying your migration ROI.
 Analytics can help show trends not only in how many people are logging in during a certain time period but also compared to the previous period, to show how your engagement levels and adoption change over time.
 You can also track by department – a fun way to encourage employees to begin using the intranet is to let them know you will be tracking intranet usage and then to run reports after a few months and announce the “most engaged department!”
 You can also create an employee survey to gather responses and feedback for your new SharePoint alternative.